 Melissa is a double Paralympian, competing at Tokyo 2020 and securing a bronze medal at Rio 2016.
 She is also a former world and double European champion.

 Melissa became ITU World Champion in 2013 and has won the ETU European Championships twice (2013, 2017).
 She also took bronze in the Paralympics at Rio 2016 and has placed 2nd in several ITU and ETU championships.
 Melissa won her first national gold at the GBR Paratriathlon National Championships.

 Melissa was born in Nottinghamshire and moved to Cornwall when she was ten.
-She got into triathlon through her dad, having previously taken part in surfing, swimming and surf live saving.
+She is a member of Gyllngvase club and also works as a swimming teacher.
+Melissa got into triathlon through her dad, having previously taken part in surfing, swimming and surf live saving.
 Her swimming background makes her one of the strongest swimmers in the class for visually impaired athletes.

-Melissa is a member of Gyllngvase club and also works as a swimming teacher.
-She was first selected for the British Triathlon Paratriathlon squad in 2012 having finished second at the 2011 ITU World Championship Series in London.
+Melissa was first selected for the British Triathlon Paratriathlon squad in 2012 having finished second at the 2011 ITU World Championship Series in London.

-She competed for ParalympicsGB at the Rio 2016 Paralympics Games, which was her first Paralympic Games, and she won bronze with Nicole Smith guiding her.
+She competed for ParalympicsGB at the Rio 2016 Paralympics Games, which was her first Paralympic Games, and she won bronze with Nicole Walters guiding her.
 In the final stretches of the race they were in fourth place, but Nicole noticed that the American pair ahead of them were starting to fade.
-Their rivals unfortunately tripped, and Melissa and Nicola were able snatch the bronze medals in a dramatic finish.
+Their rivals unfortunately tripped, and Melissa and Nicole were able snatch the bronze medals in a dramatic finish.